b3ck/server-bitrate-html/README.md

 Line 33: `const response = await fetch("http://localhost/stat");`

-Example below is for the stream /live (publish/live) if you have changed this make sure to change it accordingly;
+The example below is for the stream /live (publish/live) if you have changed this make sure to change it accordingly;

 Line 36: `const live = parse.getElementsByTagName("live")[0];`